omkarcloud/botasaurus/README.md

 #### Solving Captchas in Web Scraping

 Captcha solving is a common requirement in web scraping.
-Botasaurus includes built-in integration for extensions like CapSolver to solve this:
+Botasaurus includes built-in integration for CapSolver.
+Here is how to use it.

 ```python
 from botasaurus import *